Olio in 5 minutes

 • (Advanced: custom Worker URL — leave empty for production)

 After sign-in you land on the Campaigns page.
-The left sidebar shows your tenant context, primary nav (Campaigns / Variants / Screens / Targeting / Integrations / Metrics), and a 4-step setup checklist.
+The left sidebar shows your workspace context, primary nav (Screens / Variants / Campaigns / Integrations / Metrics), and a 4-step setup checklist.

 The token is stored in your browser's localStorage and never sent to Vercel or anywhere outside your machine.